spassvogel/gilles-game/docs/thoughts.md

 07/07/2019 GAME DESIGN
 [ ] Is the warehouse limited?
 Can you add unlimited items?
-[ ] Resource capacity is limited
+[x] Resource capacity is limited

 10/07/2019 ASSERTS
 [ ] Include an assert library

 10/07/2019 GAME TICK RESOURCE
-[ ] Move add resource into 'controllers'
+[x] Move add resource into 'controllers'
 [ ] Move the guard around maxResources to the reducer (but it needs access to the level of the warehouse to determine maxresources)
     https://stackoverflow.com/questions/34333979/accessing-other-parts-of-the-state-when-using-combined-reducers

 10/07/2019 GAME DESIGN: minimum workers on item craft [ ] Perhaps each item can have a number of minimum workers?

+12/07/2019 GAME DESIGN: quest prerequisites/ resource sink The quests should have some sort of resource cost.
+However we don't want weapons to break all the time.
+Ideas:
+[ ] Sharp weapons can get more dull if used more.
+Dull blades do way less damage.
+Craft whetstones from stone and use on the weapon to sharpen again.
+[ ] Weapons slowly lose durability (/health) when used.
+[ ] Weapons can either be repaired ?
+OR : just disassembled for a fraction of the crafting cost